 - What if people only trust peer reviews of your products and services?

-- What if your business model assumes print ads, on-line ads, cold calls are necessary — and they aren’t?
+- What if your business model assumes print ads, online ads, cold calls are necessary — and they aren’t?

 - Are you doing the same thing over and over and expecting different results?

-This is all very controversial and speculative these days.
+That is all very controversial and speculative these days.
 My sense of things is that the “younger” generations are pretty much skeptical of any ads.
-They have no reason to believe in or trust advertisers, and every reason not to.
+They have no reason to believe in or trust advertisers and every reason not to.
 The only folks who are still “falling” for the misleading ads and hype are the older generation — and they are slowing down in their consumption patterns.

 Are we shooting ourselves in the foot by continuing to push information instead of making sure people can easily pull our information?
 I believe we are.